 Born July 14th, 1871 in Kensington.
 He attended Rev. Buckland's preparatory school at Laleham near Sunbury before going on to Eton.
 Here he won many prizes and rowed for his house.
-He died of influenza at the college in 1889.
+He died of influenza at 7 Cromwell Rd., London, the home of his uncle Frederick Seager Hunt, in 1889.

 Born July 25th, 1872 in Kensington.
 Attended Eton and spent time in New Zealand before going up to Trinity Hall, Cambridge.
 He joined the colonial administrative staff of British Central Africa in 1897.
 Gilbert died of blackwater fever a year later and was buried in front of Fort Lister, Mlanje.

 Born February 14th, 1874 in Kensington.
 He attended Haileybury School and went on to have a distinguished career in the army rising to Colonel with 1st King's Dragoon Guards and receiving the DSO.
 Reggie served in Tibet, took part in the Boer War (where family legend has it that he was laid out for dead and was saved only by waggling a finger) and then went through the Western Front in the Great War.
 His poignant account of life in the trenches survives.
 After a spell training the Iraqi army, Reggie returned to Felmingham and spent his later life in Walcott, Norfolk where he died on April 1st, 1942.